Netherlands

 The Netherlands pursues an active tax treaty policy in order to maintain and extend its wide tax treaty network.
 Most Dutch bilateral tax treaties are based on the OECD Model Tax Convention.
 The government has expressed that treaties with developing countries will be based on the United Nations (UN) Model Convention more often than was the case.
 The Netherlands has concluded bilateral tax treaties for the avoidance of double taxation on income and capital with over 90 countries worldwide.
 As of 1 July 2019, the multilateral instrument (MLI) has entered into force for the Netherlands.
 It first had effect on 1 January 2020.

 New treaties are concluded regularly.
-E.g. in 2023, a new treaty with Belgium and in 2024 a new treaty with Bangladesh were signed (both not yet in effect).
+A new treaty with Belgium was signed in 2023 and a new treaty with Bangladesh was signed in 2024 (both not yet in effect).

-EU Gateway – an initiative of PwC Netherlands – is dedicated to provide coordinated support for non-EU clients to navigate through the complex EU tax and legal landscape.
-Through our extensive network of tax and legal specialists we offer coordinated assistance, helping non-EU clients understand and comply with the complex tax and legal regulations in the EU.
+EU Gateway (an initiative of PwC Netherlands) is dedicated to provide coordinated support for non-EU clients to navigate through the complex EU tax and legal landscape.
+Through our extensive network of tax and legal specialists, we offer coordinated assistance, helping non-EU clients understand and comply with the complex tax and legal regulations in the European Union.

-We offer tailored and coordinated guidance and expertise by working together with our network of tax and legal specialists across the EU, Middle East, Asia, Africa and the US, to assist non-EU clients with navigating the complexities of EU tax and legal matters and explaining the implications for them.
+We offer tailored and coordinated guidance and expertise by working together with our network of tax and legal specialists across the European Union, Middle East, Asia, Africa, and the United States to assist non-EU clients with navigating the complexities of EU tax and legal matters and explaining the implications for them.

 Our insights and services empower our clients to:

-• create opportunities and long-term value for their business in terms of establishment in the EU;
+• create opportunities and long-term value for their business in terms of establishment in the European Union, and

 • minimise risks as a result of continuous transformation of EU tax and legal developments and act effectively in response.